-Course Contact: Karen Griffith

-Entry requirements: GCSE in Art or creative portfolio

-Exam 40% (Practical Assessment)
+Course Contact:Karen GriffithEntry requirements:GCSE in Art or creative portfolioAssessment:Coursework 60%Exam 40% (Practical Assessment)

 The Art and Design course offers you a chance to further develop your art, design and graphics skills.
 Throughout the course, you will develop ideas through observation and understanding the work of other artists, whilst investigating the media tools and techniques used by the artists and applying them to your own work.